 Michael graduated from the University of California at Berkeley with degrees in Economics, Political Science and Statistics.
 He received Highest Honors in each of his three degrees, was awarded the Department Citation Award in Statistics, and was admitted to Phi Beta Kappa as a Junior.
 He went on to earn a Ph.D. in Economics from the Massachusetts Institute of Technology with a focus on Labor Economics and Macroeconomics.
-Michael came to Pomona College in 2004 and has previously served as Chair of the Social Sciences Division of the college and Economics Department Chair.
+At Pomona College he has served as Chair of the Social Sciences Division of the College and Economics Department Chair.
 He was previously affiliated as a Public Policy Fellow at the University of California at Los Angeles.

 Michael appears regularly before credit union audiences to speak on the state of financial markets and the national economy.
 He is also very interested in consumer finance and retirement planning and introduced a course, Personal Financial Decision-Making, with Pomona College’s Career Development Office to help prepare graduating seniors for life after college.

 A talented teacher, Michael first taught at the college level while still an undergraduate at Berkeley, where he was a Teaching Assistant for an introductory statistics course.
 He continued his teaching through graduate school and is widely acclaimed among Pomona College students for the enthusiasm, drive and humor he brings to the classroom.
 In his very first year of eligibility, Michael was awarded the Wig Distinguished Professor Award for Excellence in Teaching, Pomona’s highest honor for exceptional teaching, concern for students and service to the College and community.
 He is frequently recognized through various awards for his interactive teaching techniques, which he credits his mother (a junior high school teacher) for teaching him.